myhiraj/cookie-analytics/README.md

 ## Implementation Decisions

 **Plain dicts instead of a sorted tree** — my original design used a self-balancing tree keyed on `date` to support range queries.
 Since only the standard library was used and it has no native sorted tree, plain dicts are used instead.
-If range queries are needed, the `bisect` module provides binary search over a sorted list as a standard library alternative.
+Range queries iterate over all keys and filter by date bounds.
+If performance becomes a concern, the `bisect` module could provide binary search over a sorted list as a standard library alternative.

 **Secondary index** — `_cookie_registry` was added not just for deduplication during parsing, but as a foundation for future cookie-centric queries (e.g. "which days was cookie X most active").
 Both indexes are built in a single CSV parse pass at no extra time cost.